6 Strategies to Manage Required Minimum Distributions (RMDs)

 Money converted to a Roth IRA is fully taxable in the year converted.
 The impact of these taxes paid now must be weighed against the tax savings down the road to determine whether or not this is a good strategy for you.

-5. Roth 401(k) accounts and inherited IRAs
+5. Roth 401(k) Accounts and Inherited IRAs

-Inherited Roth IRAs left to non-spouse beneficiaries and Roth 401(k) accounts are also subject to RMDs, though these distributions are not taxable.
+Inherited Roth IRAs left to non-spousal beneficiaries and Roth 401(k) accounts are also subject to RMDs, though these distributions are not taxable.
 They do, however, lose the tax-free protection of the Roth umbrella.
 In the case of the Roth 401(k), it can be rolled over to a Roth IRA and it will get the same treatment.

 Another source of potential RMDs are inherited IRAs.
-Beneficiaries younger than 70 ½ might need to take RMDs if the original account owner was taking them prior to their death, but the beneficiary would take the RMDs based upon their own age allowing them to take smaller distributions and to stretch the tax-deferred nature of the account for a longer period of time.
+Beneficiaries younger than 70 ½ might need to take RMDs if the original account owner was taking them prior to their death, but the beneficiary would take the RMDs based upon their own age, allowing them to take smaller distributions and to stretch the tax-deferred nature of the account for a longer period of time.

 6. Strategize About Which Account to Withdraw From